okfn/opendatasurvey/index.md

 #### Will I be able to compare cities (or regions) in my country?

 Yes, you will.
-That's exactly what the local census will allow you to do?
+That's exactly what the local census will allow you to do!

-#### Can I have separate city and region censuses for your country?
+#### Can I have separate city and region censuses for my country?

 Yes.
-For example, for the United States you might want a census for cities and a census for the states as both cities and states are releasing open data.
+For example, for the United States you might want a census for cities and a census for the states, as both cities and states are releasing open data.

 #### Can I customize the list of datasets that are surveyed?